 - Uncover and let the sugar mixture cook down until the sugar/honey becomes thick and translucent.

 - Remove from the heat and let cool to room temperature.
-Place into a airtight container and store at room temperature until need for filling the Ensaïmada
+Place into an airtight container and store at room temperature until needed to fill the Ensaïmada

 - Measured Weight Grams Ingredients